diathanine/The_Game/README.txt

 Note:
 	Where <path> is the path to the code.
 You'll need ncurses.

-IMPORTANT: Do NOT delete the file "savefile"!
-The game will crash if you do!

 The_Game is horribly unbalanced.
 Don't expect any fairness.

 After naming your character, you will get to choose a species.
 This